-Problem Possible cause Possible solution Page My saw keeps shutting off saying that I don't have enough air pressure.
-The main regulator is not set to the correct pressure Set the main regulator to 110 psi and verify the saw is consistently receiving 110 psi 149 The pressure sensor is not set the correct minimum pressure Set the pressure sensor to 75 psi 151 Part failure Replace pressure switch, regulator, or seals in filter/ regulator assembly Infeed side or top clamp is not Obstruction Check for obstructions. working.
+Problem Possible cause Possible solution Page Air : My saw keeps shutting off saying that I don't have enough air pressure.
+The main regulator is not set to the correct pressure Set the main regulator to 110 psi and verify the saw is consistently receiving 110 psi 152 The pressure sensor is not set the correct minimum pressure Set the pressure sensor to 75 psi 155 Part failure Replace pressure switch, regulator, or seals in filter/ regulator assembly Customer air supply not sufficient or functioning properly Work with Automation Support and vendor to troubleshoot issue Clamp: Infeed side or top Obstruction Check for obstructions. clamp is not working.
 Insufficient pressure Check system pressure (main regulator) and secondary regulator for clamp to ensure correct air pressure.
-148 Shock absorber issue Check the shock absorber and tighten or replace as needed.
-145 Coil issue Determine if coils are working by checking LEDs on coils as you clamp and unclamp.
+151 Shock absorber issue Check the shock absorber and tighten or replace as needed.
+148 Coil issue Determine if coils are working by checking LEDs on coils as you clamp and unclamp.
 Incorrect sensor placement Fully Clamped Sensor may be activated too early if not positioned correctly.
 Reposition the sensor.
 Linear guide bearing lubrication needed Linear guide bearings may not be properly working.
 Check lubrication and physical condition of bearing block and rails.
 Replace bearing block if uncertain of age.
-125 LASM unclamp times out and displays error Incorrect sensor positioning Check position of the extend and retract sensor.
+129 Clamp: LASM unclamp times out and displays error Incorrect sensor positioning Check position of the extend and retract sensor on actuator.
 Tighten all bolts.
-161 No printout and no clicking sound heard from head during printout.
+166 Printer : No printout and no clicking sound heard from head during printout.
 Power issue Ensure the print controller is receiving power and that it is enabled in the software.
 Cable / connector issue Ensure print head cable is connected.

-Original Instructions: 001132 rev. B
+Original Instructions: 001080 rev. B

-Problem Possible cause Possible solution Page No printout or poor printout quality but clicking sound is heard from head during Tubing issue Ensure hose from ink bottle is connected and ink bottle is full.
-Check hose for blockage. printout.
+Problem Possible cause Possible solution Page Printer : No printout or poor printout quality but clicking sound is heard from head Tubing issue Ensure hose from ink bottle is connected and ink bottle is full.
+Check hose for blockage. during printout.
 Software issue Dot size must be within acceptable range.
-118 Printer hardware Clean or replace ink filter.
-Air pressure setting Verify printer regulator is set to 12 psi 148 Print head won't print Miscellaneous Check ink supply, clean nozzle, purge and flush, and check clogs in line.
-117 Cable / connector issue Check gripper encoder and cable.
-My printing has a blank line through the middle of it.
+122 Printer hardware Clean or replace ink filter.
+Air pressure setting Verify printer regulator is set to 12 psi 151 Printer : Print head won't print Miscellaneous Check ink supply, clean nozzle, purge and flush, and check clogs in line.
+121 Cable / connector issue Check gripper encoder and cable.
+Printer : My printing has a blank line through the middle of it.
 It's not printing properly Standard maintenance needed Flush and clean the printers.
-117
+121